scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Conclusions and future work
 ---------------------------

-We have demonstrated that ``Delta`` can facilitate near real-time analysis of high-velocity streaming data.
+We demonstrate that ``Delta`` can facilitate near real-time analysis of high-velocity streaming data.
 In our experiments we achieved streaming rates of about 350 MByte/sec and execute an ECEI analysis workflow in less than 4 minutes.
 Using a single-core pure python implementation this would take about 4 hours.
-Using ADIOS2 we manage to utilize about 70% of the measured bandwidth for data streaming.
-Using mpi4py PoolExecutors allows us to utilize HPC compute resources in a flexible way, as required for streaming workflows where data packets may arrive intermittent.
+Performing the analysis in a ``3-node`` streaming scenario requires no more time than the ``file`` scenario.
+Using ADIOS we manage to utilize about 70% of the measured bandwidth for data streaming.
+We also find that mpi4py PoolExecutors facilitate a flexible execution of work packages, as required for our workflow where data packets arrive with high velocity.
+We also find that python queues and multithreading work reliably under the tested I/O loads.

 In the current form, there are multiple shortcomings of the framework that need to be addressed.
 Firstly, the DataMan engine received an experimental feature to mitigate packet loss.
-Secondly, implementation details of MPI on Cori limit us to using only a single PoolExecutor.
-We are planning to investigate the performance when separating the execution space of the STFT and the analysis kernels.
-Thirdly, the framework will be generalized in order to facilitate other data analysis tasks.
+Secondly, implementation details of MPI on Cori limit us to effectively a single PoolExecutor.
+We are planning to investigate this more closely and aim to separate the execution space of the STFT and the analysis kernels.
+Thirdly, the framework will be generalized in order to facilitate more data analysis tasks.
 Finally, we are working on adapting ``Delta`` for next generation HPC facilities which rely heavily on graphical processing units to provide their maximum compute power.

-Another issue we plan on addressing is to make ``Delta`` more adaptive.
-While using federated data analysis resources is useful, it may not be worthwhile to perform this analysis be default.
-As such, a machine-learning based decision process may be implemented that governs the level of detail with which certain data sources may be analyzed.
+Another issue we plan to address is to make ``Delta`` more adaptive.
+While using federated data analysis resources is useful, it may not be practical to do so by default.
+A possible way to implement real-time adaptibility to the data stream would be to have machine-learning based decision processes at the sender decide level of analysis detail a given time chunk warrants and forward it to the respective analysis site.
+For example, ECEI time chunk data that is not likely to be relevant for magnetic island studies could be analyzed with fast, coarse routines at a local workstation while relevant data could be forwarded to in-depth analysis routines.